-- Building a health unit in Annakhlah village, Al Haimah Al Dakhliyahdistrit (Sana'a). - building a health unit in Al Hamasiyah village-Alluhayiah district - Al Hudaydah governorate, provided with all required operational equipment.
-The unit provides Al Hamasiyah and other neighboring villages with services of pregnant women care, family planning, vaccination and first aid services for women and children.
-This health unit is expected to serve between 3,000 to 4,000 people. - renovating all facilities of Al RibatAshoub Health Center in Maqbanah District (Taiz), adding a medical incinerator, ground tank for water, medical equipment office furniture and an electric generator.
-This center provides its services to about 16,741 people in 16 villages and includes such services (various checkup services for men, women and children, immunization services, hit needles and simple surgery, reproductive health, family planning, natural childbirth, health education, integral care for child health, community care, laboratory diagnostic services and X-ray.

-- restoring the central maintenance workshop building of the Health Office of Taiz governorate, and providing it with office furniture, electrical, electronic and mechanical tools needed for the workshop mandates that tends to maintain tools, equipment, electronics and electric generators for various health facilities and train specialists on maintenance in these health facilities. - Building a health unit in Annakhlah village, Al Haimah Al Dakhliyah distrit (Sana'a) consisting of 4 rooms and their facilities.
+- Building a health unit in Al-Nakhlah Village, Al-Haimah Al-Dakhliyah District (Sana'a). - Building a health unit in Al-Hamasiyah Village (Al-Luhaiyah District, Al-Hudaidah Governorate), provided with all required operational equipment.
+The unit provides Al-Hamasiyah and other neighboring villages with services of pregnant women care, family planning, vaccination and first aid services for women and children.
+This health unit is expected to serve between 3,000 to 4,000 people. - Renovating all facilities of Al-Ribat Ashoub Health Center in Maqbanah District (Taiz), adding a medical incinerator, ground tank for water, medical equipment office furniture and an electric generator.
+This center provides its services to about 16,741 people in 16 villages and includes such services (various check-up services for men, women and children, immunization services, hit needles and simple surgery, reproductive health, family planning, natural childbirth, health education, integral care for child health, community care, laboratory diagnostic services and X-ray. - Restoring the central maintenance workshop building of the Health Office of Taiz Governorate, and providing it with office furniture, electrical, electronic and mechanical tools needed for the workshop mandates that tends to maintain tools, equipment, electronics and electric generators for various health facilities and train specialists on maintenance in these health facilities. - Building a health unit in Al-Nakhlah Village, Al-Haimah Al-Dakhliyah District (Sana'a) consisting of 4 rooms and their facilities.
 The support also provided all required operational staff and equipment; a community midwife, a nurse, administrator and a qualified health advisor.
-This health unit provides reproductive health, immunization, check-up services for about 4,122 rural people covering 11 neighboring villages. - Re-equipping and furnishing the health unit in Abr-Othman village eastern of Khanfar district (Abyan), which had been built by the SFD and then its assets were looted during the events that swept Abyan.
+This health unit provides reproductive health, immunization, check-up services for about 4,122 rural people covering 11 neighboring villages.

+- Re-equipping and furnishing the health unit in Abr-Othman Village eastern of Khanfar District (Abyan), which had been built by the SFD and then its assets were looted during the events that swept Abyan.
 This new support is designed to enable the unit to re-provide needed services to about 2,500 people in the village and six other neighboring villages. - Delivering the required equipment for 10 schools in Abs and Hajjah Cities.